 If you ever took the time to explore and learn about the world of guitar techs, the name that will often pop up is that of Rene Martinez.
 As of lately touring with one of the biggest guys in the industry nowadays, John Mayer, Rene certainly has quite a resume behind himself.

-The fact that Mayer choose Martinez to be the person to responsible for taking care of his guitars, such as his 1960s sunburst Stratocaster that John is using as of lately as his main axe, is not a coincidence.
+The fact that Mayer chose Martinez to be the person to responsible for taking care of his guitars, such as his 1960s sunburst Stratocaster that John is using as of late as his main guitar, is not a coincidence.
 If you’re familiar with Mayer you’ll likely be aware of the fact that his biggest influence in music was late Stevie Ray Vaughan.